chisomchris/hngx-be-t1/DOCUMENTATION.md

 # Person API

-This project is a backend API that's used to managed a person resource. this project is a task for stage two backend in the HNGX internship 2023.
+This project is a backend API that's used to managed a person resource.

 It can be used to:
 - Store a person's personal information.